A generous Livermore couple donated $100,000 to the Pedrozzi Foundation to establish and endow the

 “We are honored and grateful to receive this generous donation,” says Kathy Coyle, Pedrozzi Foundation Board President.
 “This scholarship is an appropriate way for these donors to honor Charles Amirkhanian’s contributions to music and his encouragement of talented musicians.”

 In addition to pursuing a graduate or undergraduate degree in music, eligibility for the Charles Amirkhanian Music Scholarship is the same as for other Pedrozzi Scholarships – applicants must be a graduate of a Livermore Valley Joint Unified School District high school and meet the minimum GPA requirements.
-Interested applicants should complete either the Undergraduate or Graduate Pedrozzi Scholarship application, indicating their field of study and sharing why they are planning to earn a music degree.
+Interested applicants should complete either the Undergraduate or Graduate Pedrozzi Scholarship application, indicating their field of study and sharing why they are planning to earn a degree in the music field.
+If the recipient is enrolled in the San Francisco State University School of Music, Charles Amirkhanian’s alma mater, the scholarship will be matched by SF State School of Music.